The ultimate guide on how to find the right therapist for you

 It's this combination of doctoral-level training and a clinical internship that distinguishes psychologists from many other mental health care providers.
 Psychologists must be licensed by the state in which they practice, though some states offer reciprocity.
 Licensure laws are intended to protect the public by limiting licensure to those persons qualified to practice psychology as defined by state law.
 In most states, renewal of this license depends upon the demonstration of continued competence and requires continuing education.

-Psychiatrists are doctors who specialize in mental health.
+Psychiatrists are medical doctors who specialize in mental health.
 The main difference between psychiatrists and the other types of providers is that psychiatrists can prescribe medication.
 Psychiatrists can also evaluate people and provide diagnoses, like psychologists.

 To become a psychiatrist, doctors go to medical school where they earn an M.D. or D.O. degree.
 They then have at least four years of training called residency.
 Residency is primarily focused on prescribing medications, but some psychiatrists also get introductory therapy training.
 After completing residency, psychiatrists are tested periodically for competence by a professional Board; those that pass the test are considered “Board Certified.”
 Some psychiatrists practice psychotherapy in addition to prescribing medication.
 Those who are interested in therapy often pursue additional training.